OfficeDev/Microsoft-Teams-Samples/samples/msgext-doc-compliance-checker/README.md

 **Compliance Checker No Results**
 ![8.ComplianceCheckerNoResults](Images/8.ComplianceCheckerNoResults.png)

-### Step 3 - Test the app in Copilot for Microsoft 365
+### Test the app in Copilot for Microsoft 365
 Navigate to the Microsoft Copilot for Microsoft 365 chat.
 Check the lower left of the chat user interface, below the compose box.
 You should see a plugin icon.
-Click this and enable the EcoGroceries Call Center plugin.
+Click this and enable the msgext-doc-compliance-checker plugin.

 ## Further reading